90+ Year Legacy

 Knowledge you can use now.

-WVC is dedicated to providing quality continuing education to the veterinary community through an array of learning styles and environments.
-Our courses provide comprehensive, progressive and practical knowledge that can be applied immediately to the veterinary practice.
+WVC is dedicated to providing quality continuing education to the veterinary and human medical communities through an array of learning styles and environments.
+Our courses provide comprehensive, progressive and practical knowledge that can be applied immediately in practice.

-To provide the highest quality year-round continuing education to veterinary health care professionals by engaging recognized authorities to deliver valuable information utilizing innovative and effective methodologies, that enhance animal and human health worldwide.
+To provide the highest quality year-round continuing education to veterinary and human healthcare professionals by engaging recognized authorities to deliver valuable information utilizing innovative and effective methodologies, that enhance animal and human health worldwide.

-WVC has grown in size and expanded in scope for more than 80 years, since it was founded in 1928 in Logan, Utah.
+WVC has grown in size and expanded in scope since it was founded in 1928 in Logan, Utah.
 With a program that began as an Annual Conference, WVC is now a dedicated year-round source for continuing education that provides comprehensive, progressive and practical knowledge to veterinary practitioners and paraprofessionals.

 In early 2009, WVC launched Oquendo Center, a 66,000-square-foot facility, and an evolution in veterinary training and education.
 Its amenities, from the 190-seat theater, flexible meeting space accommodating various capacities and fully equipped clinical and diagnostic laboratories, advance worldwide health solutions.
 Participants in Oquendo Center courses experience a variety of learning styles from hands-on labs and lectures to professional and career development workshops; as well as networking functions and special events.
 Located in the entertainment capital of the world, Oquendo Center is only minutes from the Las Vegas Strip.Take a Tour!